The humble Nylon NATO strap has evolved since 1973, but what do they look like in 2019?

 NATO straps are typically one piece watch straps that are lightweight, quick drying, durable and very simple to use.
 They were designed by the British Ministry of Defence in 1973.
 Originally the NATO design consisted of a single piece of nylon with a pin buckle, and keepers to thread excess nylon through one attached to the wrist.
 A second piece of nylon is commonly attached to the strap as well to ensure the watch is secure once on the wrist.

 The idea is if a spring bar on the watch fails, then the second piece of nylon will keep the watch safe and secure.

 And if you weren’t already sold on NATO straps, James Bond (Sean Connery) wore a version of a NATO in Goldfinger on his early Rolex Submariner...

 The Marine Nationale is the French Navy a part of the French Armed Forces.
 Over the years. the French Navy has been treated very well when it comes to official watches to use when on duty.
 The ZRC Grand Fonds 300, the Tudor 7922, 7924 and Submariner references such as the snowflake 7016.

 Above is an original Tudor Oyster Prince Submariner fitted to an elastic NATO style watch strap.
 Notice the recognisable design with the stripe running down the middle of the strap...

 Now in 2019, the original Marine Nationale NATO has expanded the range of colours.
-Also in 2019, we introduced the French Style Elastic NATO which takes the inspiration of the paracord to a whole new level.
-These feature an adjustable clip which makes the most of a hook buckle to secure to your wrist.
+Also in 2019, we introduced the E - NATO which takes the inspiration of the paracord to a whole new level.
+These feature traditional NATO hardware.

 The evolution of the NATO strap.